Creamy, savory bread pudding with sausage, sage and caramelized leeks is the family favorite side dish that goes on my

 - Heat a large skillet over medium heat then add in the olive oil and sausage.
 Cook the sausage for 8-10 minutes until brown and caramelized, stirring occasionally, breaking up the meat with the back of a wooden spoon.
 Once fully cooked, use a slotted spoon to transfer the sausage to a small plate or bowl and set aside.

 - In the same pan, add the butter, leek, onion and a generous pinch of salt.
 Cook the leeks and onion on medium/low heat until soft and caramelized, about 20-30 minutes.
 Stir often to prevent scorching.
 Right at the end, add in the fresh sage and thyme leaves.
 Cook for an additional 1-2 minutes then turn off the heat.

 - While the onions and leeks are cooking, whisk together the milk, cream and eggs in a large mixing bowl.
 Next, add in the torn bread, cooked sausage, leek and onion – season generously with salt and pepper.
-Fold all of the ingredients together until evenly combined then pour the mixture into the prepared baking dish and bake for 1-1.5hrs until golden brown and bubbly.
+Fold all of the ingredients together until evenly combined then pour the mixture into the prepared baking dish and bake for 50-60 minutes or until golden brown and bubbly.
 Serve warm!